Bayamón, Puerto Rico, 1984

 Santos earned an MA in Museum Studies from Caribbean University, Puerto Rico (2012); a BFA in Painting and Art History from the University of Puerto Rico (2007); Art History certification from Instituto Ortega y Gasset, Toledo, Spain (2006); and she is currently attending an MFA at Maryland Institute College or Art, Baltimore, United States (2019).

-Her solo exhibitions or special projects include Entre Reinos (2016), Casa Roig Museum, Humacao, Puerto Rico; Portraits of Nature (2013), Pierced Gallery, New Jersey, United States; and Encuentro (2012), Pontificia Universidad Católica de Ponce, Puerto Rico.
-Her work had been exhibited at the Gallery at the Center, Columbia University of New York, United States; Espacio Tres50, Chiapas, México; Rigss & Leidy Gallery, Maryland, United States; Saatchi Gallery, London, United Kingdom; Museo Arsenal de la Marina Española, San Juan, Puerto Rico; Walter Otero Contemporary Art, San Juan, Puerto Rico; Área Lugar de Proyectos, Caguas, Puerto Rico; Dr. Pío López Museum, Cayey, Puerto Rico; Museo de Arte Francisco Oller, Bayamón, Puerto Rico, among others.
+Her solo exhibitions or special projects include Entre Reinos (2016), Casa Roig Museum, Humacao; Portraits of Nature (2013), Pierced Gallery, New Jersey; and Encuentro (2012), Pontificia Universidad Católica, Ponce.
+Her work had been exhibited at the Gallery at the Center, Columbia University, New York; Pasos Peace Museum, New York; Anytime Department Gallery, Cincinnati; Espacio Tres50, Chiapas, México; Rigss & Leidy Gallery, Maryland; Saatchi Gallery, London; Museo Arsenal de la Marina Española, San Juan; Walter Otero Contemporary Art, San Juan; Área Lugar de Proyectos, Caguas; Dr. Pío López Museum, Cayey; Museo de Arte Francisco Oller, Bayamón, among others.

 Santos received art awards from the Department of Education, the Department of Health, the Office of Youth Affairs, Cooperativa de Seguros Múltiples de Puerto Rico, and Pfizer Pharmaceutical Companies.
 In 2016, the Maryland Institute College of Art awarded her a merit scholarship for graduate studies.